 Equally important are the kitchen management skills that accompany this major.
 Keeping a sanitary workplace, presiding over a cook staff, and ensuring a timely and efficient service will all be essential to the health and morale of your fellow survivors.
 A food-poisoning event could look an awful lot like an early-stage zombie outbreak, which would obviously have fairly disastrous results.
 Your diligence as a culinary major could make the difference between an evening of fine dining and a grisly massacre.

 It is also not insignificant to note that a refined set of knife skills could come in handy both in the kitchen and in the event that one must ward off a small-scale incursion of zombies.
+Learn all this and more at one of The 30 Best Culinary Schools.

 Even if dollar bills are more useful as toilet paper than currency, your knowledge of supply and demand will be truly consequential.
 The science of economics offers several explanations for the complex and interdependent systems that sustain the production, distribution, and consumption of goods, be they food, lumber, fuel, or ammunition.
-Some of these commodities may exist in plentiful supply, while others may suffer from growing shortages.
+Some of these commodities may exist in plentiful supply, while others may suffer from worsening shortages.
 As an economics major, your part in this natural experiment will be to manage and find balance in this equation.

 Though zombies are not particularly bright, they do benefit from the strategic advantage of requiring nothing for survival but living animal meat.
 They also don’t want much in the way of creature comforts.
 By contrast, humans have considerable needs for which accounting must be made.
 Creating a functioning community and reviving civilization will mean more than bare-subsistence survival.
-As an economist, you will be in a position to evaluate your community’s comparative advantages vis-à-vis other scattered human settlements, as long-distance trade networks slowly and painfully revive.
+As an economist, you will be in a position to evaluate your community’s comparative advantages vis-à-vis other scattered human settlements, as long-distance trade networks slowly emerge.
 In short, your knowledge will help you to foster a prosperous and thriving community, in stark contrast to the chaotic orgy of viral cannibalism inhabiting the outside world.

 We have a grave responsibility to protect our children and instill in them everything they need to thrive in this world.
 In a time of Zombie Apocalypse, these needs will change slightly.
 Your history lessons will likely be divided between that which occurred following the year 1 AZ (After Zombies) and that which occurred in the BZ (Before Zombies) era.
 Science classes will expand their focus from Drosophila mating and frog dissection to include taxonomy of the undead.
 Considerably more classroom time will be dedicated to training in armed combat.

 On the bright side, as a teacher in a post-apocalyptic learning environment, you may instruct your charges with freedom, ingenuity, and creativity.
 Without high-stakes standardized testing, the only stakes you have to worry about are life and death.
+You’ve got a lot of options here, so dig in with a look at Education—From College to Career.

 Let’s be honest here for just a moment.
 All of these efforts at creating a sustainable community are well and good.
 But if you aren’t doing anything to solve the root problem, you might as well be a cheese plate at a zombie cocktail hour.
 As human meat supplies dwindle in urban hot spots and suburban neighborhoods, zombie hordes will instinctively begin fanning out in search of sustenance.
 They will find your settlement eventually, either in limited numbers or in irresistible wave after wave of putrescent force.
 Resistance can only buy you so much time.